Gospel: Luke 1:57-66, 80

 The best laid plans...

 How many times have you made plans only to change them?
 Other people or circumstances force us to reconsider what we want to do.
 Sometimes we respond with irritation at a change in plans.
 Sometimes we just "go with the flow."
-But there are those rare times we an agency much greater than our own that either blocks progress or speeds it.
+But there are those rare times where an agency much greater than our own that either blocks progress or speeds it.
 When our plans are changed because of God, he does have a way to let us know.

 Zechariah had a dream and plans if that dream came true.
 His plans were radically altered when God got in the way.
 Zechariah praised God at the birth of his son.
 He also showed everyone who was really in charge by the miracle of his restored voice.